I Tried The Hair Mask That Experts Say Is Better Than Olaplex

 I'll bring you the positives first.
 My hair felt instantly thicker and a lot stronger.
 The volume was long-lasting, even after styling.
 I could tell that my strands were so much more resilient during straightening and I wasn't terrified that my hair would totally snap off thanks to the bleach.
 There aren't any negatives per se but I really expected this to work miracles and it fell short in terms of feel.
 I expect a lot from my hair products and one of my main requirements is silky, glossy hair.
 While this did exactly what it says on the tin and fortified my fragile strands well, my hair wasn't particularly soft or frizz-free, which was disappointing.

-So how does it fare compared to other speedy hair conditioners, like Elvive Dream Lengths Wonder Water, £9.99, and salon-favourite Kérastase Chroma Absolu Soin Acide Chroma Gloss, £37.60?
+So how does it fare compared to other speedy hair conditioners, like Elvive Dream Lengths Wonder Water, $20.98, and salon-favourite Kérastase Chroma Absolu Soin Acide Chroma Gloss?
 When it comes to texture and finish, I have to admit that I prefer both of these — particularly Wonder Water, which is a snip of the price of K18.
 Chroma especially helps to patch over broken and split strands temporarily.
-If you're an R29 regular, you'll know that I'm a huge Olaplex No.8 stan, too.
+If you're an R29 regular, you'll know that I'm a huge Olaplex No.8, $50 stan, too.
 Unlike K18 you're required to rinse it out, but it delivers both softness and strength.

 I'd probably reach for K18 when my hair is in need of a cut and my split ends are at their worst.
 It's pretty much the hair equivalent of scaffolding and props up limp, fragile strands brilliantly.
 But with hair movements like French glossing and liquid hair trending, the products I mentioned above are the ones I'll be keeping in rotation this year.